About Eucalyptus globulus Essential Oil

 SAFETY ISSUES: Diluted properly and used with adults, Eucalyptus globulus essential oil is generally non-toxic and non-irritant in small amounts.
 It should only be used externally; do not take internally.
 This essential oil is not appropriate for use by untrained persons with or around babies or young children.
-You should not use Eucalyptus globulus Essential Oil on or around the faces of children under 10 years of age.
+You should not use Eucalyptus globulus essential oil on or around the faces of children under 10 years of age.
 This essential oil is best avoided in cases of asthma, except under the guidance of a qualified health care professional; although it’s been reported to be a supportive choice for persons with asthma, it can also trigger asthma attacks in some cases.
 Use this essential oil sparingly – it has strong actions.

 Before using, please review the Essential Oil safety considerations provided via the link below.

 IMPORTANT: All information here is provided for educational interest only and not as product claims.
 Since your experiences with a given essential oil may differ from anyone else’s, claims made by aromatherapists for an essential oil should not be relied upon as being reliable for your situation.
 We recommend using essential oils simply for the enjoyment of their aromas.
 No information here is intended to be used for the diagnosis or treatment of any physical or mental illness or as a substitute for consulting with a physician.
 Historical or folk information about uses is not based on research and may not be accurate.
 Please pay attention to the safety information provided below.
 We recommend you consult a trained aromatherapist before using essential oils with children under 16 years of age.